Password ManagerImport & ExportImport Guides

 Import to Bitwarden

-Data must be imported to Bitwarden from the web vault or CLI.
+Data can be imported to Bitwarden from the web vault, CLI, desktop app, or browser extension.
 Data is encrypted locally before being sent to the server for storage.

 To import data to your vault: